tummychow/lanyon-hugo/README.md

 ### Sidebar Links

 To indicate that a given piece of content should be linked in the sidebar, add a key `sidebar` to the front matter, and set it to `true`.
 See [`about.md`](content/fixed/about.md) for an example of this.
-Sidebar links currently appear in an arbitrary order; this will be improved in the future.
 You can pin content to the sidebar regardless of whether it is a post, or if it is fixed.

+Sidebar content is ordered by weight, specified in the front matter.
+The lowest weight goes to the top and the greatest weight goes to the bottom.
+I've included an extra example file, [`altab.md`](content/fixed/altab.md), to demonstrate this feature.
+If no weight is specified in the front matter, then the weight is zero (this behavior probably comes from the zero-value of integers in Go).
+You can set negative weights to exploit this feature.
+Note that the weight must be wrapped in quotes (ie a string).
+Looks like Hugo converts it to an integer internally.

 Note for Jekyll users: In the original Lanyon, any content that had the `page` layout would be added to the sidebar.
 However, in Lanyon-Hugo, content with the `fixed` type will not be added to the sidebar automatically.
 You must specify the `sidebar` flag in the front matter.